pokemon-speedrunning/speedrun-routes/resources/red/defensive ranges.md

 </td></tr> </table>

-Shall we add another Moon rocket table but with Nidoking instead? for Lass strat
+TODO: Shall we add another Moon rocket table but with Nidoking instead? for Lass strat

 ## FFEF Nidoking